 In Bleach, Aizen's letter to Momo, which he leaves behind just before his apparent death, is read aloud in his voice.

 All the time in You've Got Mail.
 In her commentary Nora Ephron made it clear that she wanted to get away from the computer screens ASAP, for fear that the audience would get spooked and leave the theater.

 Played with in Harry Potter and the Goblet of Fire.
 Harry reads an article by Rita Skeeter, and we hear her voiceover of what it says.
 A few sentences in, it pisses him off so much he throws it into the fire, and Rita's voice first tries to cram in as much as possible, and then screams as the article burns.

-Inverted in Top Secret!.
-Nick Rivers arrives at his banquet table and finds a note.
-As he starts reading it, the agent's voice appears, slightly distorted.
-Then, as Nick appears to finish the note, the agent appears, talking in stride with the letter with a small megaphone over his mouth.
+Spoofed in Top Secret!.
+Nick Rivers arrives at his banquet table and finds a note from his agent waiting.
+As he starts reading it, the agent's voice appears, slightly distorted, as if done in voiceover.
+As Nick keeps reading, the agent walks into frame towards the table, talking in stride with the letter with a small megaphone over his mouth.

 Subtly played with in Back to the Future Part III.
 At the end of Part II, Marty receives a letter from the late, time-displaced Doc Brown which had been sent 70 years prior.
 Marty begins to read it aloud... and then the next morning it's read aloud for both Marty and the audience by Doc Brown's younger self.

 Spoofed in an episode of Scrubs where it initially looks like an example of this trope, Dr. Cox sitting reading a letter from J.D. with J.D.'s voiceover, but then the camera zooms out to show J.D. is in fact, right there, reading the letter he wrote out loud over Dr. Cox's shoulder.